 Catalyst FAQs

-During the six-month program, participating Fellows and faculty will be dispersed nationally.
+During the six-month program, participating Fellows and Faculty will be dispersed nationally.
 Some of the Fellows and Faculty will be from the local VA and some from outside the VA.
-Throughout the Catalyst process, Fellows will work in small teams, supported by faculty and external advisors with diverse backgrounds.
-Team meetings, workshops and presentations will be held virtually as needed (via Zoom) which has worked well for Catalyst programs since social distancing commenced in March 2020.
-Depending on the disposition of the pandemic, in-person meetings may be possible.
-If so, Fellows and faculty will meet in appropriately arranged meeting rooms in accordance with public health guidance.
-But regardless of the requirements for social distancing over the course of the program, many of the meetings will be virtual to allow for cross-site collaboration on projects.
+Throughout the Catalyst process, Fellows will work in small teams, supported by Faculty and external advisors with diverse backgrounds.
+Team meetings, workshops and presentations will be held virtually (via Zoom), which has worked well for Catalyst programs since March 2020.
+Virtual meetings allow for cross-site collaboration on projects.

 We are also planning what we call intensifications.
-These include three 3-day working sessions, which are planned as in-person events and may require your travel depending on where they are held (locations TBA).
-If needed, the activities for intensifications will be translated to virtual experiences.
+These are three 3-day working sessions, planned as in-person events and may require travel to MIT.

 Application and enrollment timetable: